 HOMETOWN: Portland, OR

 Chris says panning for gold gives him a thrill, “like opening a Christmas present.”
-As one of the hardest workers on the team he credits his legendary work ethic to growing up on a farm.
+As one of the hardest and consistent workers on the team, he credits his legendary work ethic to growing up on a farm.
 Chris remembers learning to drive a tractor before he was even tall enough to see through the windshield, “Being a farm boy, you don’t have working hours.
 You do the job for as long as it takes until it’s done.”

 When not on the claim, Chris enjoys making a variety of his own wines using grapes from the beautiful northwest as well as working on his golf game and catching up with family and friends – of course while enjoying his own high quality cigars everyday.